Morita was born September 26, 1978 in Chiba, Japan

 Morita would be given a call to return back to Japan, as he was going to be turned into a mask wrestler and fill in for the injured Hayabusa.

-Kodo Fuyuki would meet the Mexican wrestler to supposedly save FMW at the airport to pick him up from Mexico, Fuyuki would announce that the wrestler was named "Garuda".
+Kodo Fuyuki would meet the Mexican wrestler to supposedly save FMW at the Narita Airport to pick him up from Mexico, Fuyuki would announce that the wrestler was named "Garuda".

 November 5, 2001 at Korakuen Hall, during intermission Fuyuki would be asked about Garuda, in which Fuyuki replied that he will be a version of the Darkside of Hayabusa to fill in for Hayabusa's spot.
 After the main event, Fuyuki announced Garuda to come to the ring, and with the "Darkside of Hayabusa" theme playing, Garuda would come in the Darkside of Hayabusa's outfit.
 But instead of aligning himself with Fuyuki, he would attack Fuyuki and deliver a 450 Firebird Splash on to Fuyuki.
 Genichiro Tenryu who was in the ring and watched the occurrence became very upset with what Garuda had just done and with the FMW team of Tetsuhiro Kuroda, GOEMON, Onryo, Hisakatsu Oya, and Ricky Fuji backing Garuda, Tenryu would begin throwing things in the ring including a fire hydrant due to his anger.
 Garuda would later tell that he was his own wrestler, and he was not going to try to be Hayabusa, but his own self.
 The match would be set for the main event at the Yokohama Bunka Gym as Tetsuhiro Kuroda & Garuda would take on Genichiro Tenryu & Kodo Fuyuki for November 23rd.